fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

 ###Your application sees iOS file system like a normal Unix filesystem
   It starts at /.

-  There are file protections, of course, like normal Unix, so you can’t see everything.
+  There are file protections, of course, like normal Unix, so you can't see everything.

-### And you can only write inside your application’s “sandbox”
+### And you can only write inside your application's "sandbox"
 ### Why?

   Security (so no one else can damage your application)

-  Privacy (so no other applications can view your application’s data)
+  Privacy (so no other applications can view your application's data)

   Cleanup (when you delete an application, everything it has ever written goes with it)

-### So what’s in this “sandbox”?
+### So what's in this "sandbox"?

   Application bundle directory (binary, .storyboards, .jpgs, etc.).
 This directory is NOT writeable.